About the course

 This course is an excellent foundation for those wishing to transfer into teaching by completing additional Level 6 credits to gain a degree and allow you to meet the requirements for postgraduate study for qualified teacher status.

-This 3-year part-time foundation degree is validated and awarded by the University of Portsmouth.
+This 3-year part-time foundation degree is subject to validation and awarded by the University of Portsmouth.

 Please note to study this Foundation degree at City College, you must apply for the course through the University of Portsmouth.
 On applying you will be asked to select your location of study on the form, where you can choose City College Southampton.